-With the development of new technologies, new ways of testing chemicals have emerged and will increasingly develop.
+With the development of new technologies, new ways of testing chemicals have emerged and will increasingly develop given the trend to move away from animal testing.
 These new methods generally include IPR.
 To date, many Test Guidelines for in vitro methods already include proprietary elements.
-This has initially led to potential concerns regarding market monopoly for test methods contained in OECD Test Guidelines.

 It is desirable that the field of test method development benefit from continuous technical innovation.
 It is important that new methods containing protected innovation are easily accessible to users for generating chemical safety data for purposes of human health and environmental protection.

-OECD Test Guidelines should not contain elements that are confidential to the extent that this impedes adequate scientific validation of mechanistic relevance of the method.
+OECD Test Guidelines should not contain elements that are confidential to the extent that this impedes adequate scientific validation and independent review of thhod.

 Test method developers have to contact their National Coordinator to develop a project proposal for a new Test Guideline.
 Project proposals for new Test Guidelines need the active support of regulatory authorities in at least one member country, and have to meet regulatory need in member countries.

-The following criteria are considered for uptake of mechanistically and functionally similar methods in an OECD Test Guideline:
+The following criteria are considered for uptake of mechanistically and functionally similar methods in an OECD Test Guidelines:

-These criteria are contained in the project proposal form and need to be addressed by the proposing country.
-As mentioned above, other aspects also influence decisions on project proposals, such as: resources available and priorities in the Programme, dictated by needs of OECD member countries, to develop new approaches and address emerging issues.
+Other aspects influence decisions on project proposals, such as: resources available and priorities in the Programme, dictated by the needs of OECD member countries, to develop new approaches and address emerging issues.